 When Moses spent 40 days in the presence of the Lord, his face shone and his whole countenance changed.
 We also read in 2 Corinthians 3:18, “But we all, with open face beholding as in a glass the glory of the Lord, are changed into the same image from glory to glory, even as by the Spirit of the Lord.”
 Therefore, we do not always have to have some great encounter for our lives to change.
 As we spend time regular time in the His presence in worship and adoration we become changed into His likeness.
 This can be a gradual process.

 In John 17:22-23, Jesus said, “And the glory which You gave Me I have given them, that they may be one just as We are one: I in them, and You in Me; that they may be made perfect in one, and that the world may know that You have sent Me, and have loved them as You have loved Me.”
 There are a number of things that happen when Jesus gives us His glory.
-Firstly, it says here, “that they may be One as we are one…” This means that the glory can affect our relationships.
-There will be a great manifestation of God’s love.
-We notice that relationships are restored, Secondly, it will bring such a transformation in the church, that it will enable the church to influence the world.
+Firstly, it says here, “that they may be One as we are one…” This means that the glory can affect our relationships and will cause us to love one another.
+Secondly, it will bring such a transformation in the church, that it will enable it to influence the world.

 We read in Luke 5:17 about the ministry of Jesus, “The power of the Lord was present to heal them.”
 Great and powerful miracles take place when God’s glory is revealed.
-This happened in the ministry of Smith Wigglesworth and some of the healing evangelists.
-Large crowds of people were healed and saved without anyone praying for them.
-There are often strange and wonderful manifestations.
-In God’s glory, people have been transported supernaturally, such as what happened to Philip.
-Others have experienced a change in the time continuum where distance is shortened when travelling from one place to another.
+This happened in the ministry of Smith Wigglesworth and some of the healing evangelists of the previous century.
+Often large crowds of people were healed and saved without anyone praying for them.
+There are also often strange and wonderful manifestations when God’s glory is revealed.
+For example, people have been transported supernaturally, such as what happened to Philip.
+Others have experienced a shortening in the time continuum when travelling from one place to another.
 Often supernatural provision takes place, food is multiplied, or people go for extended times with no food without any manifestation of hunger.
 Metals are removed from bodies and body parts are replaced.
 Paul said in Philippians 5:19, “May God supply all your need according to his riches in glory by Christ Jesus.”
 Often, God’s resources are located in His glory.
+In Exodus 16 we read that the provision of manna was preceded by the manifestation of God’s glory.

 Thirdly, it will result in the holy and awesome fear of the Lord

-Fourthly, there will be a harvest of souls
+Fourthly, there will be a great harvest of souls: